google/closure-templates/documentation/reference/expressions.md

 ### Equality operators `==`, `!=`, `===`, `!==`

 Equality operators.
 Compares two values for equality.
-Mirrors the Javascript equality and strict equality operators.
+Mirrors the JavaScript equality and strict equality operators.

 When the double equals is used, if one side is a `string` and the other side is